JAMES BOND

 A gallery of Benton Window Cards

-Goldfinger Door Panel
+Goldfinger Door Panels

 DOOR PANELS: (20" X 60") Tall, vertical panels, printed on thin stock paper and most often rented in sets of four or six for the more high-profile releases by the studios.
 They were designed to be displayed on the doors of the theatre and featured their own unique artwork.
 More often than not, one panel would feature the title of the film and the other panels would be the of the stars or scenes from that film.
 These sets were rarely rented to theatre owners, presumably due to their relatively high cost compared to the other available posters, and consequently very rare and extremely collectible today.